 - a.
-Appointment: In June of every year, pursuant to Section 2-184 of the Ordinance, the Members of the Authority shall elect a chairperson nominee by vote of the majority of the Members present and shall submit such chairperson nominee to the BOCC for approval.
-Any Member can nominate any Member other than himor herself for consideration in the election of the chairperson nominee.
-Subject to 4.01(b), any Member may serve as Chairperson of the Authority.
-Upon approval, such chairperson nominee shall serve a one (1) year term as chairperson (the "Chairperson") to the Authority, with the effective date of such term commencing on the date of approval by the BOCC. - b.
-Term limits: In accordance with the Ordinance, no Member may serve more than two (2) consecutive complete one (1) year terms as Chairperson.
+Appointment: In June of every year the then Vice Chairperson shall be the chairperson nominee submitted pursuant to Section 2-184 of the Ordinance to the BOCC for approval as the new Chairperson.
+Upon approval by the BOCC, such Chairperson shall serve a one (1) year term to the Authority, with the effective date of such term commencing on the date of approval by the BOCC; provided, that no Member shall be nominated as Chairperson if his or her term as a Member would expire prior to the scheduled expiration of such persons term as Chairperson. - b.
+Term limits: No Member may serve more than one (1) consecutive complete one (1) year term as Chairperson.